roniRamon/ui-assignment/README.md

   * If a user closes the commit message and then re-opens it, any previous changes should still be present (Note: this requirement does not hold if the page is reloaded - i.e. it is acceptable for changes to be stored in-memory only)
 * Users should be able to tell easily which commits they've made changes to

+The scaffold has been set up for you to use ES2015/Babel/Webpack/BrowserSync/Sass/Mocha.
+Run `npm install` then `npm start` to start the server in development mode or `npm run build` to start a production build.

-The data set is made available as an array, `ALL_DATA`, which is loaded and available within `js/main.js`.
+The data set is made available as an array, `ALL_DATA`, which is loaded and available within `src/data/main.js`.
+### Note: All other libraries/frameworks/dependencies are prohibited.
+That means no jQuery, no Angular, no React.
+This is to test your raw JS skills.

 ## Part 2: REST API Design